equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 	To be more gentle with the TORQUE system you can instruct the driver to sleep for every submit request.
-The argument to the SUBMIT_SLEEP is the number of seconds to sleep for every submit, can be a fraction like 0.5.
+The argument to the SUBMIT_SLEEP is the number of seconds to sleep for every submit, which can be a fraction like 0.5.

 	::